rcnfinance/ramp-contracts/README.md

-# ConvertRamp
+# Ramps

-ConvertRamp allow lend and pay to be made with any ERC-20 token while the Diaspore contract receiving RCN their token using pooled liquidity.
+Ramps allow lend and pay to be made with any ERC-20 token while the Diaspore contract receiving RCN their token using pooled liquidity.

 TokenConverter accepts tokens and ether, converts these to the RCN token, and makes corresponding call.